armory/spinnaker-operator/doc/options.md

 ## `.spec.spinnakerConfig.profiles`

-This section contains each service profile.
+Configuration for each service profile.
 This is the equivalent of a `~/.hal/default/profiles/<service>-local.yml`

 For example:
 ```yaml